The Ultimate Guide to Outdoor Activities in the Triad for Families (2026)

 The property also features laser tag, escape rooms, and other attractions, making it a full-day destination.

-• Seasonal Outdoor Festivals — Throughout the year, local event calendars offer outdoor events, markets, and fairs that are family‑friendly.
+- Seasonal Outdoor Festivals — local event calendars throughout the year offer outdoor markets, nature hikes, craft fairs, and family events.

-• Outdoor Patios & Dining – Enjoy a refreshing treat or meal on one of the Triad’s outdoor patios.
-These family‑friendly spaces are great for dinner after a day of exploration or a relaxed weekend brunch.
+- Outdoor Patios & Dining — family-friendly outdoor patio spots for dinner after a day of exploration or a relaxed weekend brunch.

-• Outdoor Sports & Recreation Areas — From golf courses and disc golf to tennis courts to pickleball courts to open fields for frisbee or soccer, the Triad has plenty of spaces for active play.
+- Outdoor Sports & Recreation — from disc golf to tennis courts to pickleball to open fields for soccer and frisbee, the Triad has options for every sport.

 Outdoor Play With Purpose